uf-team/uarmdocs/docs/getting_started.md

 ```

 After Done.You could use below commands.
 - `uarm-firmware` - upgrade your uArm firmware
-- `uarm-calibrate` - calibrate your uArm
 - `uarm-listport` - show all connected uArm